SovereignCloudStack/csctl-plugin-openstack/docs/how_to_use_csctl_plugin_openstack.md

 ## Different methods of csctl plugin for OpenStack

 The csctl plugin for OpenStack offers two methods that can be used for different use cases.
+You can configure them in `csctl.yaml` at `config.provider.config.method`, see [example of the csctl.yaml](../example/cluster-stacks/openstack/ferrol/csctl.yaml) file.

 ### Get method